3 Simple Solutions That Make Your Sounds Suck Less

 “Oh…it doesn’t sound great, but I’ll fix it later.
 I’m more of a fix it later in the mix type o’ guy.”

 What an idiot.

-I mean sure, you can do a helluva lot to a sound during mixing, but wouldn’t it be easier to spend 2 minutes trying to get a sound before hitting record?
+Sure, you can do crazy changes to a track while you mix.
+But wouldn’t it be easier to spend 2 minutes trying to get a good sound before hitting record?

 If you don’t like the source sound, try to change it.
 Move it around the room, change the settings of the amplifier.
-Make adjustments to the instrument until it sounds good before you even bring in a microphone.
+Make adjustments to the instrument until it sounds good.
+Then bring in a microphone.